akyuzg/WalkingTracker/README.md

 ### MVVM pattern with Clean architecture developed with Kotlin.
 - Tracks your walking with images for every 100 meter.
 - Image service provided from Flickr based on location.
-- User can see in a list
+- User can see photos in a list
 - Even if the user send the application to the background, the photos contunie to be saved.
 - Room database was used to store photo data.